StackableRegiments/analyticalmetlx/docs/academy-faq.md

 [Learn More](articulate/working-with-text-boxes/story.html)

-## How do I zoom to a particular part of the Whiteboard?
+## How do I zoom to a particular part of the Canvas?
 1. Click on **Zoom**.
 2. Drag a marquee around the area you want to zoom into.